 Let’s now take a look at how real issues were resolved using a forensic accountant:

 Enron, Tyco, WorldCom and other recent scandals have illustrated the need to look behind the numbers of financial statements.
 These cases have provided some sex appeal [believe it or not!] to the Forensic Accounting field.
-However, it is important to realize that there myriads of smaller less high profile cases that require forensic accountants.
-Forensic accountants are a tools when litigation involves financial statements because there are stories within the financial statements that may not be clear to lay people.
+However, it is important to realize that there myriads of smaller less high-profile cases that require forensic accountants.
+Forensic accountants may be called upon when litigation involves financial statements because there are stories within the financial statements that may not be clear to lay people.